CITY OF MARSALA

 Marsala is calm and charming.
 You can see remains of old city walls (the city grew on the ruins of the ancient Carthage Lilybaeum), beautiful gates, the cathedral, numerous old churches, intimate squares, gardens and other alleys.

-the history of Marsala wine began in the VIII century thanks to English merchants. one of them, john woodhouse, enchanted himself with the local wine and saw a chance to enrich himself on the wave of popularity of the portuguese porto and spanish sherry.
+The history of marsala wine began in the XVIII century thanks to English merchants.
+One of them, John Woodhouse, enchanted himself with the local wine and saw a chance to enrich himself on the wave of popularity of the portuguese porto and spanish sherry.

-Vineyards in Marsala:
+Cellars in Marsala:

-distance from the spot: 14 km
+Distance from the spot: 14 km

 travel time: 20 min.